The-Marcy-Lab-School/3-0-3-lab_diagnostic-choose-your-pokemon/README.md

 - Do you know how to use `event.target` to get the form that was submitted?

 We have our little pokemon loaded up and we can change their look, now you just have to use the fetching form to alter the pokemon.
 You must do 3 things:
-- parse the form data
+- Parse the form data
 - Make the fetch
 - Render the new data